Not a Patreon? Then please consider a one time PayPal donation to help keep our website running.

 25) Miracleman / Marvelman (Multiple Publishers)

 Originally a British stand-in for Captain Marvel (Shazam), Marvelman gained critical acclaim by way of a 1982 dark, post-modern reboot by Alan Moore.
 I must confess that I am not a fan of Marvelman nor the legally forced renamed Miracleman.
 Having read most all of those comics myself I thought they left a lot to be desired and didn't hold up very well over time.
 Still, they have garnered enough critical acclaim to be on most "best of comic book" lists.
-In his run of Marvelman stories, Alan Moore touches on dark themes including the superhero as a source of terror.
+In his run of Marvelman stories, Alan Moore touches on dark themes including the superhero as a source of terror, a comic book trope which has been frequently repeated in the modern era.

 26) Hellblazer (Vertigo)